 One of the nice things about Huntington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Huntington is a somewhat ethnically-diverse town.
 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington residents report their race to be White, followed by Asian.
-Important ancestries of people in Huntington include Italian, German, English, and Polish.
+Important ancestries of people in Huntington include Irish, German, English, and Polish.

 The most common language spoken in Huntington is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.